siddheshshende/VeggifyAI/README.md

 -   **Firebase Configuration Details**: A dedicated section detailing the step-by-step process of setting up a Firebase project for VeggifyAI.
 This would include instructions for enabling specific Firebase services (Authentication, Firestore), configuring authentication methods (email/password, Google Sign-In), and setting up Firestore security rules to protect data integrity and user privacy.
 Examples of `firebase.js` configuration would be highly beneficial.

 -   **Backend Server (`server/server.js`)**: A detailed explanation of the Node.js/Express backend, including its architecture, API endpoints, and how it handles requests from the frontend.
-This would cover the logic for processing recipe generation requests, interacting with AI APIs, and streaming data back to the client.
+This would cover the logic for processing recipe generation requests, interacting with OpenAI's API, and streaming data back to the client.
 Code examples for the server-side logic would be invaluable.

--   **AI API Integration**: Specific documentation on how `@google/generative-ai` and `openai` APIs are integrated.
-This would include details on API keys management, the structure of requests sent to these APIs, the expected response formats, and any specific prompt engineering techniques used to optimize recipe generation.
+-   **OpenAI API Integration**: Specific documentation on how OpenAI's API is integrated.
+This would include details on API keys management, the structure of requests sent to the API, the expected response formats, and any specific prompt engineering techniques used to optimize recipe generation.
 Examples of API calls and responses would be useful.

 -   **Firestore Database Schema**: A comprehensive breakdown of the Firestore database structure.
 This would include detailed schemas for each collection (`Demographics`, `bookmarks`, `ShoppingList`, `GoalTracking`, `GoalLogs`), outlining the fields within each document, their data types, and their relationships.
 This is crucial for understanding data flow and for future database modifications.